Bigfootmech/Factorio-Blueprint-Editor/docs/README.md

  - Pick up another blueprint (with only 1 item), and add it to the blueprint with Shift-N (editable).
   -- It should now appear on the blueprint you are editing.
   -- It is instantly "selected"

+ - Remove an element instantly by pressing the DELETE button.

  - Finish editing by clicking the usual "tick" button, or pressing ENTER.